Durban86/frontendmentor-qr-code/README.md

 ### Continued development

--To focus on mobile first
+- To focus on mobile first
--To ensure accessibility
+- To ensure accessibility

 ## Author